A poem, too beautiful for minds to hold;

 I would not fix it thus to memory—

 For then the essence of first wonder bold

-What shame then to so damn a beauty rare
+What shame to so debase a beauty rare,

 To simply have it hence at beck and call